thessaly/phd/espaniol/tesis/braindump.md

 name identifying OSH and linking it to a company/org in terms of quality, reputation and recognizability (Arduino).
 The most used licences are TAPR Open Hardware License, CERN OHL

+pearce2018
+The trajectories of improvements and innovation are steeper (Foss and Pedersen, 2004) than they are for traditional manufacturing technologies
+The number of libre designs have been shown to be growing at an exponential rate (Wittbrodt et al., 2013).
+At the moment, most designs (for printed objects) are hard to copyright, and copyright laws can be bypassed through the introduction of small changes in the overall design
+(Bradshaw et al., 2010).
+Copyright is not the appropriate IP strategy for design files on any product that has utility (e.g. patents).
+Therefore, YouMagine, Stanford 3D Scanning Repository, Github, Repables, Pirate Bay Physibles, Fab Fabbers, Cubehero, Bld3r, Thingiverse, Libre 3D and many other repositories are blossoming (RepRap, 2016).

 ## ¿En qué áreas se desarrolla hardware científico abierto?